-“Waiting for government legislation is not something you build your business on, but this is an indication of where the industry is going,” says Adrian Ryan, Senior Vice President of Engineering at Fēnix Energy.
+“Waiting for government legislation is not something you build your business on, but this is an indication of where the industry is going,” says Adrian Ryan, BSc.
+Eng., LEED® AP, Director at Fēnix Energy Solutions Ltd.

 “The climate initiatives in both Canada and the U.S. are finally coming to fruition.
 Outside of corporate mandates, there really hasn’t been any federal or provincial push for energy reduction and green initiatives until now.”

 Cap and Trade works by government legislation setting a maximum allowable amount of carbon emissions for businesses.
 If the business reduces its carbon emissions, it can sell or trade its remaining permits to the businesses that are unable to meet the cap.
 By rewarding the companies that pollute less, Cap and Trade encourages innovative methods to reduce emissions.
 Ontario hopes to achieve its 2050 goal by lowering the greenhouse gas limits each year.
 Proceeds from Cap and Trade are then invested into greener technologies, both for businesses and the general public in Ontario.